-No vacation to San Diego is complete without surfing Mission Beach.
+No vacation to San Diego is complete without visiting or surfing Mission Beach.
 For locals, they rest easy knowing how good Mission Beach surf can get at times.
 Having that local accessibility is a game changer.
 On the contrary, the chances of getting lucky for surf vacationers are much slimmer.

 In this post, learn about the different breaks for surfing Mission Beach San Diego, the best time to surf it and which board to bring so that you can chase a magical session yourself.

 Whether a tourist or a seasoned local – there are plenty of waves here for everyone!

-In this first section, I’ll help you find your way to Mission Beach surfing.
+In this first section, I’ll help you find your way to go surfing at Mission Beach.
 If you put San Diego on a map, you will find Mission Beach nestled between Ocean Beach to the South and Pacific Beach to the North.

 The most direct access will be South Mission Beach.
 Simply punch South Mission Beach into your smartphone to arrive to an expansive parking lot for Mission Beach.